Overview: Double Draw Poker

 When it comes to jokers, you should think twice about whether you will keep or discard them.
 Bear in mind that they can only replace Aces and complete two hands, a straight or flush.

-Double Draw Poker differs from other poker variants not only in terms of the gameplay but also when it comes to the house edge.
-Its house edge is considerably higher than the house margin in other popular poker variations.
+Double Draw Poker differs from other online casino poker variants, like pai gow poker, not only in terms of the gameplay but also when it comes to the house edge.
+Its house edge is considerably higher than the house margin in other popular poker variations (check out pai gow poker here).
 Frankly speaking, it can be a risky bet.
 However, if you want to give it a shot, take your time and master the basic poker strategy first.
 It will enable you to make the most out of playing Double Draw Poker as well.